matt-harvey/tabulo/README.md

 table = Tabulo::Table.new(1..5, :itself, :even?, :odd?, header_styler: -> (s) { "\033[32m#{s}\033[0m" })
 ```

-Now, all columns in the table will have automatically have green header text, unless overridden
+Now, all columns in the table will automatically have green header text, unless overridden by another
-by another header styler being passed to `#add_column`.
+header styler being passed to `#add_column`.

 [&#x1f51d;](#contents)